JeannetteE/trial/index.md

-I am happy to have been invited to Uppsala
+## I am happy to have been invited to Uppsala
-Fun and games with Data
+__Fun and games__ with Data

+1. Linda is here
+2. Emma is not
+3. But Moa is of course here ready for Lunch